Tuition — Instrumentalists

 Students must pay a one-time, non-refundable Application Fee of $100.
 The Application Fee is submitted along with the Application for Admission.

 New students are required to pay a non-refundable Enrollment Deposit of $100 at the time of their acceptance into the program.
-Returning students are required to make a non-refundable Enrollment Deposit of $200 on or before June 1, prior to each fall semester, and on or before December 1, prior to each spring semester.
+Returning students are required to pay a non-refundable Enrollment Deposit of $200 on or before June 1, prior to each fall semester, and on or before December 1, prior to each spring semester.
 The Enrollment Deposit is credited to students’ tuition for the upcoming semester.
 A late fee of $100 per month will apply to an Enrollment Deposit made after the due date.

 Students should expect to pay approximately $300 for texts and supporting course materials per semester.